openhwgroup/cva6/docs/03_cva6_design/MMU.rst

    <span style="font-size:18px; font-weight:bold;">PTW State Machine</span>

 Page Table Walker is implemented as a finite state machine.
 It listens to shared TLB for incoming translation requests.
 If there is a shared TLB miss, it saves the virtual address and starts the page table walk.
-Page table walker transition between 7 states in CVA6.
+Page table walker transitions between 7 states in CVA6.

 * **IDLE:** The initial state where the PTW is awaiting a trigger, often a Shared TLB miss, to initiate a memory access request.
 In the case of the Hypervisor extension, the stage to which the translation belongs is determined by the enable_translation_i and en_ld_st_translation_i signals.
-There are 3 possible stages: G_INTERMED_STAGE, G_FINAL_STAGE and S_STAGE.
+There are 3 possible stages: (i) S-Stage - the PTW current state is translating a guest-virtual address into a guest-physical address; (ii) G-Stage Intermed - the PTW current state is translating memory access made from the VS-Stage during the walk to host-physical address; and (iii) G-Stage Final - the PTW current state is translating the final output address from VS-Stage into a host-physical address.
 When Hypervisor is not enabled PTW is always in S_STAGE.
 * **WAIT_GRANT:** Request memory access and wait for data grant
 * **PTE_LOOKUP:** Once granted access, the PTW examines the valid Page Table Entry (PTE), checking attributes to determine the appropriate course of action.
 Depending on the STAGE determined in the previous state, pptr and other atributes are updated accordingly.
 * **PROPAGATE_ERROR:** If the PTE is invalid, this state handles the propagation of an error, often leading to a page-fault exception due to non-compliance with access conditions.
 * **PROPAGATE_ACCESS_ERROR:** Propagate access fault if access is not allowed from a PMP perspective
 * **WAIT_RVALID:** After processing a PTE, the PTW waits for a valid data signal, indicating that relevant data is ready for further processing.
 * **LATENCY:** Introduces a delay to account for synchronization or timing requirements between states.

+The next figure shows the state diagram of the PTW FSM.
+The blue lines correspond to transitions that exist only when hypervisor extension is enabled.

 .. figure:: _static/ptw_state_diagram.png
    :name: **Figure 20:** State Machine Diagram of CVA6 PTW